 - Generator Hostel Paris ☆☆ – If you plan to be out all night anyway and don’t mind sharing a dorm, then why not stay in the most refreshing hostel in Paris.
 Beautiful views with genuinely inspired design this upscale hotel chain is taking Europe by storm, and Paris is one of their best yet.
 If you want to meet other travelers to explore Paris’s nightlife and save your euro’s for the gay bars, consider choosing Generator Hostel for your gay hostel Paris experience!

-Where not even sure where to start as the gay nightlife in Paris is amongst the best in the world.
-If you are as overwhelmed as we are, the only thing you need to know is the Marais district is the perfect hub of LGBT nightlife in Paris…But by no means the only place to enjoy a fabulous night out.
+We are not even sure where to start – after all, the gay nightlife in Paris is amongst the best in the world.
+If you are as overwhelmed as we are, the only thing you need to know is the Marais district is the perfect hub of LGBT nightlife in Paris…But by no means is it the only place to enjoy a fabulous night out.

 Gay club parties in Paris are all the range with different locations every evening, but we have only listed the most popular and fabulous, as there are almost too many to count!

 Use our Gay Paris Map at the end if you’re lost, but there is plenty of bars, cocktail lounges, drag shows, and bear dens littered across Paris to satisfy even the most discerning of gay travelers.

 Oh, and speaking of discerning – You know that rude Parisian stereotype?
 Just as accurate in the bars and clubs.
 It’s one big meat market out there, so don’t take it personally.
 Much like gay guys in Las Vegas, Milan, and Tel Aviv, people here are almost aggressively direct and to the point.